Planning Permission For Timber Garden Buildings

 Last updated: April 2016

-Whether you need planning permission or not will all depend on where you wish to place the building in your garden and if you should live in an area that has been designated as a national park or similar, but providing certain criteria are met, and they are considered permitted development, you can proceed without needing permission.
+Whether you need planning permission, or not will all depend on where you wish to place the building in your garden and if you should live in an area that has been designated as a national park or similar.
+Providing certain criteria are met and the building is considered permitted development, you can proceed without needing permission.

 What Is The Maximum Height Garden Building I Can Have Without Planning Permission?

-Garden Buildings are considered to be Permitted Development and do NOT require planning permission as long as:
+Garden Buildings are considered Permitted Development and do NOT require planning permission as long as:

 - The building is to be placed less than 2.0m from the boundary of the property with a maximum overall height of no more than 2.5m from existing ground level.
 If you want a large building this close to the boundary, which, as a general rule, will have a taller roof height, we can lower the overall roof height of the majority of our apex roof buildings, and our garden buildings with pent roofs are all under 2.5m in height as well.